cjsauer/meteor-fresh/README.md

 ### app:layout

 This package deals with the overall look of the site.
 It includes its own copy of bootstrap overidden by the theme import in `theme.bootstrap.less`.
 Have a look at the example theme in `themes/darkly.less` to see how you can use themes to override bootstrap variables.
+The darkly theme was taken straight from [bootswatch.com](http://bootswatch.com/).

 This package also contains site-wide templates including `layout, navigation, etc`.
 Basically things that are considered general, app-wide templates.
 Remember that, with packages, exports must be explicit, so if you add a new view you must add it to the package.js file in the layouts package so it can be seen by the rest of the app.